Euan Murray

 Euan Murray (born 7 August 1980) is a retired Scottish rugby union footballer, whose last club was Pau in the French Top 14.

-He started his career with Glasgow Warriors before playing for a number of clubs including Northampton Saints, Newcastle Falcons and Worcester Warriors.
+He started his career with Glasgow Warriors before playing for a number of clubs, including Northampton Saints, Newcastle Falcons and Worcester Warriors.
 He also played for the Scotland national team.
 His usual position was tighthead prop and he was known as a strong scrummager.
-He is a fundamentalist Christian and throughout his career has decided not to play on Sundays.

 Career

 Club

 Murray played most of his club rugby with Glasgow Southern (now known as GHA after amalgamation with Hutchesons' Aloysians) before he went on to join Glasgow Hawks and then a professional contract with Glasgow Warriors.
 He was named in the Pro12 Dream Team at the end of the 2006/07 season.

 Murray joined Northampton Saints in 2007.
 In December 2010, it was announced that Murray would be leaving Northampton by mutual consent and with immediate effect.
 He subsequently joined Newcastle Falcons.

 On 4 October 2012 Worcester Warriors announced that Murray would be joining them effective from November 2012.
 During the 2013/14 season, Murray seriously injured his thumb in a freak accident during a team-building exercise at Sixways.

 He rejoined Glasgow Warriors in June 2014 on a one-year contract.

 In June 2015, it was announced that Murray had signed a two-year contract with Pau in France.